abhishek09827/abhishek09827/README.md

 ###👋 Hello, World!
 I'm Abhishek Kaushik
-I'm a passionate developer with a interest for Flutter-based mobile apps, backend development using Flask, and integrating Machine Learning to make applications smarter. 🚀
+-I'm a passionate developer with a interest for Flutter-based mobile apps, backend development using Flask, and integrating Machine Learning to make applications smarter. 🚀

   - 🔭 Currently working on a mobile app for Farmers to help them with there finances integrated with AI .
   - 🌱 Deep diving into Flutter's advanced topics and always excited about the latest Flutter updates.